 Two years later French explorer Marion du Fresne caught a glimpse of the peak and dubbed it ‘Le Pic de Mascarin’ after his ship.

-The chief Tahurangi was reputed to have been first to conquer the peak.
+The chief Tahurangi is reputed to have been first to conquer the peak.
 He lit a fire on the summit to claim the land for his tribe, about 1420.

 New Zealand Company naturalist Ernst Dieffenbach was the first Pākehā to climb Mt Taranaki.
 He made two unsuccessful attempts in 1839, accompanied by Māori guides.
-On 23 December of that year, with Wellington whaler James (‘Worser’) Heberley, he finally reached the summit.
+On 23 December, with Wellington whaler James (‘Worser’) Heberley, he finally reached the summit.

 Jane Maria Atkinson was the first Pākehā woman to climb Mt Taranaki, with her husband Arthur and five others in February 1855.
 Each day, the men cut a line through the bush before returning in the evening to Maria, who remained at their camp, cooking.
 After eating they all moved forward along the newly cut track and made camp for the night.